rykcod/massa/README.md

 ```
 Available options:

- - ''DISCORD'' - Set with your discord token id (Refer to HELP section) - To enable discord feature (GetFaucet + NodeRegistration + DynamicalIP)
  - ''DYNIP'' - Set with "0" if you host under static public IP or "1" if you host under dynimic public IP to enable update IP feature
- - ''WALLETPWD'' - Set with "YourCustomPassword" if you want to use a custom wallet password.
+ - ''WALLETPWD'' - Password used to encrypt wallet yaml file.
- - ''NODE_MAX_RAM'' - The app node will auto restart if RAM usage goes over this % treshold.
+ - ''NODE_MAX_RAM'' - The app node will auto restart if RAM usage goes over this % threshold.
 Default to 99%.
  - ''TARGET_ROLL_AMOUNT'' - The max number of rolls you want to hold.
-It will buy or sell rolls accordind your MAS balance and the targeted amount.
-Default value to 2. set to 0 to disable.
+It will buy or sell rolls according your MAS balance and the targeted amount.
+Disabled by default.

 Manage your node: